cashfree/cashfree-batchtransfer-php/README.md

   1. transferId: unique identifier of the transfer.
   2. amount: amount to be sent.
-  3. phone: phone number of the recepient.
+  3. phone: phone number of the recipient.
   4. bankAccount: bank account of the recipient.
   5. ifsc: recipient's bank accounts's ifsc.
   6. email: email of the recipient.